 1. S. Archaimbault, J.-M. Fournier et V. Raby (éds.), Penser l'histoire des savoirs linguistiques.
 Hommage à Sylvain Auroux, Lyon, ENS éditions, 2014, coll.: Langages (716 p.)

-Brought together in a tribute to Sylvain Auroux, philosopher and historian of language sciences, the fifty contributions of this volume come from specialists in different languages and / or different historical periods.
-Each of them demonstrates a part of the work of the historian of the languages sciences by mobilizing all the conceptions he constructed : describing theories, studying the circumstances in which the disciplines dedicated to language and languages appeared, reconsidering developments, measuring the impact of linguistic ideas on cultural and human development.
+A Festschrift for Sylvain Auroux, philosopher and historian of languages sciences, this volume brings together fifty contributions from specialists in different languages and historical periods.
+Each of them demonstrates an aspect of the history of the language sciences by mobilizing approaches and conceptions pioneered by Auroux: describing theories, studying the circumstances in which the disciplines dedicated to language and languages appeared, reconsidering developments, measuring the impact of linguistic ideas on cultural and human development.

 2. B. Colombat et A. Lahaussois (dir.), Histoire des parties du discours, Leuven, Peeters, Orbis/Supplementa, upcoming (env.
 800 p.)

 Research conducted for many years in the DHTL program resulted in this book.
-Made up of 15 chapters, this volume is dedicated to the history of word categories in the Western tradition from Greek Antiquity to the beginning of the XXe century passing through Arab tradition and Sanskrit traditions.
-The book aims at renewing the vision of concepts which look familiar, but whose elaboration is in fact very complex, in the perspective of long-term history.
+Made up of 15 chapters, this volume is dedicated to the history of word categories in the Western tradition from Greek Antiquity to the beginning of the 20th century, passing through Arabic and Sanskrit traditions.
+The book aims to cast new light on concepts which look familiar, but whose elaboration is in fact very complex in the perspective of long-term history.

 3. É. Aussant (ed.), La traduction dans l’histoire des idées linguistiques, représentations et pratiques, Paris, Geuthner, 2015 (276 p.)